 Although there are many methods to connect with parents and encourage parent engagement and involvement in your classroom, what’s more important is the consistency with which you use them.
 Parent relationships, like all relationships, are built on trust.
 If you make yourself available through email and office hours, but are not responsive or available, then that trust will be damaged.
 Take on only what you can handle, honor the commitments you make, and start the way you want to finish!

-The impact of increasing parent involvement in the classroom
+The impact of utilizing parent involvement ideas and strategies

 Parents are a child’s first teacher.
 Between homework and studying, students spend almost as much time learning outside of the classroom as they do inside.
 Students benefit from having guidance and support from a community.
 When they are aware of what support is needed, parents are better able to provide the individual support that students need to learn and progress, even when that support is more emotional than academic.
 Keeping parents informed and involved with their students’ learning in productive ways has been shown to lead to increased mood and emotional health for students, which is influential to their academic success and growth as people.
 Parent partnerships matter, because we are all—parents, students, and teachers—stronger together.